sourcenetwork/docs.source.network/docs/query-specification/relationships.md

 #### Multiple Relationships

 It is possible to define a collection of different relationship models.
 Additionally, we can define multiple relationships within a single type.
 Relationships containing unique types, can simply be added to the types without issue.
-Like the following.
+Like the following:
 ```graphql
 type Author {
     name: String